the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 Data manipulation and analysis in spreadsheets, in particular, is best avoided as it leads to non-reproducible workflows.
 Using version control and making the data read-only are two additional data management practices that can prevent accidents.

-Use a README file and other design choices to explain naming conventions.
+Use a README file and and other structure choices to explain naming conventions.
-It will make it clear to others what the header names mean and what criteria to consider when designing an analysis workflow.
+It will make it clear to others what the file and header names mean, and what criteria to consider when designing an analysis workflow.
 If you work in a team, you should take particular care of the conventions and make sure everyone follows them.

 To learn more about data organisation in spreadsheets, you may have a look at the Data Carpentry lessons for [Social Scientists](https://datacarpentry.org/spreadsheets-socialsci/) and [Ecologists](https://datacarpentry.org/spreadsheet-ecology-lesson/).